 Lodging

 In contrast to the professionally managed homes in the US, most AirBnBs in Copenhagen are the actual apartments that people live in, and they’re just renting it out while they go on trips.
 For this reason, sometimes reservation requests get declined, so have a backup in case that happens.
+In terms of neighborhoods, it’s a small city so everything is fairly convenient as long as you’re near a metro station.
+I really like Nørrebrø, and Indre By is smack dab in the city center.

 Eating & Drinking